Group-Aware Partial Model Merging for Children's Automatic Speech Recognition: Results

 \subsection{Group-aware model merging}

-To evaluate the effectiveness of our proposed approach, we first examine whether clustering the training dataset followed by model merging improves performance in children’s ASR, and which utterance embedding strategy yield the best results.
-As shown in Table \ref{tab:clustering_method}, the baseline system achieves a Word Error Rate (WER) of 14.05\%.
-Fine-tuning the full model on the entire dataset significantly reduces the WER to 9.95\%.
-This result confirms that SFT effectively mitigates the adult-speech bias inherent in the original pre-trained Whisper model.
+To assess our approach, we first test whether clustering $\mathcal{D}$ followed by model merging improves children’s ASR, and which utterance representation is most effective.
+As shown in Table~\ref{tab:all_grapam}, the baseline yields 14.05\% WER, while full-model fine-tuning on $\mathcal{D}$ reduces WER to 9.95\%, confirming that SFT mitigates the adult-speech bias of the pretrained Whisper model.

-Next, we partition $\mathcal{D}$ by group using several clustering strategies and apply model merging.
-For each configuration of $\mathcal{M}$, the different selected fine-tuned models used for merging are listed in the leftmost columns of Table \ref{tab:clustering_method}.
-Among all evaluated methods, grouping using speaker-embedding (Spk-emb) achieved the overall strongest performance, with an average WER of 9.59\% and the lowest WER configuration with a score of 9.36\%.
-The Low-level Speech Metrics (LSM) embeddings clustering also performs well but with less consistent results, reaching an average WER of 9.74\% and a best configuration at 9.41\%.
-Random clustering achieves 9.84\% on average and 9.41\% at best.
-Meanwhile, the Zero-Shot (ZS) WER clustering performs the least effectively with an average of 10.03\% WER and best at 9.86\%, showing no improvement over the baseline.
+We then cluster $\mathcal{D}$ using several embedding strategies and merge the resulting domain models according to $\mathcal{M}$.
+Speaker-embedding (Spk-emb) clustering performs best overall, achieving 9.59\% average WER and a best configuration of 9.36\%.
+Low-level speech metrics (LSM) is competitive but less consistent (9.74\% average; 9.41\% best), while Random clustering is weaker (9.84\% average; 9.41\% best).
+Zero-shot WER clustering performs worst (10.03\% average; 9.86\% best), failing to improve over the fine-tuning baseline.

-In the configurations where all the fine-tuned models trained on all the different data clusters are merged together (final row of Table \ref{tab:clustering_method}), or $\mathcal{M} = \{\theta_{all}, \theta_1,\theta_2,\theta_3\}$, Spk-emb and Random embedding yield slightly higher WERs (9.65\%) compared with LSM (9.63\%).
-Nevertheless, all of them outperform the fine-tuning baseline, indicating that model merging remains an effective strategy.
+When merging all cluster-specific models ($\mathcal{M}=\{\theta_{all},\theta_1,\theta_2,\theta_3\}$), Spk-emb and Random reach 9.65\% WER and LSM 9.63\%; all remain better than the 9.95\% fine-tuning baseline, supporting model merging as an effective consolidation strategy.

-Overall, these findings demonstrate that model merging enhances system performance relative to fine-tuning on the entire dataset and in particular, group-aware with speaker-embedding achieves the strongest and most consistent improvements.